inveniosoftware/docs-invenio-rdm/docs/use/administration.md

 ## Communities

-The **Communities** section in the administration panel lets you see and manage the communities you have access to.
+The **Communities** section in the administration panel lets you see and manage communities.

 ![Communities Admin UI](./imgs/administration/communities.png)